nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Finding events by date or name: `event -f KEYWORD_OR_DATE [MORE]`

-Find events whose names contain any of the given keywords.
+Find events whose names contain any of the given keywords or start times contain any of the given start times.

+* Date search will occur when all inputs are [valid dates](#accepted-date-time-formats), otherwise, keyword search will occur.
+* The date search occurs only by date, ignoring the time, e.g. `11/10/2022 08:00` will match any events that start on `11/10/2022`.
-* The search is case-insensitive. e.g `birthday` will match `Birthday`
+* The keyword search is case-insensitive. e.g `birthday` will match `Birthday`.
-* The order of the keywords does not matter. e.g. `one two` will match `two one`
+* The order of the keywords does not matter. e.g. `one two` will match `two one`.
-* Only the name of the event is searched.
-* Only full words will be matched e.g. `Birth` will not match `Birthday`
+* Partial match will also be returned. e.g. `inter` will match `interview`
-* Events matching at least one keyword will be returned (i.e. `OR` search). e.g. `interview meeting` will return `Meeting Tom`, `Job Interview`
+* Events matching at least one keyword will be returned (i.e. `OR` search) e.g. `interview meeting` will return `Meeting Tom`, `Job Interview`.

 ### Deleting an event: `event -d`